 Hey!
 I'm Sasha Cagen, author of Quirkyalone and To-Do List, a life coach working with women and the creator of Solo Chica Travel Adventures.

 My focus is empowering women through creative concepts like "quirkyalone" and "pussywalking."

 Want to stay in touch?
 Sign up for my newsletter the Sasha Cagen Weeklyish.
 It goes out to 5,000 quirky souls.
 Step one: join us.
 (It's free!)

 You're almost done.
 Just head over to your inbox to confirm your subscription to the Sasha Cagen Weeklyish.

 Sasha Cagen is the author of the cult favorite Quirkyalone: A Manifesto for Uncompromising Romantics and To-Do List: From Buying Milk to Finding a Soul Mate, What Our Lists Reveal About Us.
-Her work as a writer, coach and movement-builder has been featured everywhere from NPR and the New York Times to CNN and Vogue.
+Her work as an author, life coach for women and entrepreneur has been featured everywhere from NPR and the New York Times to CNN and Vogue.

-In her well-loved newsletter going to thousands who identify with "quirkyalone," Sasha is the voice for people who don't want to settle--in any area of life.
+Since 2000, Sasha has used her creativity to help women with self-empowering concepts like quirkyalone, self-marriage, and pussywalking.
+In her well-loved newsletter going to thousands of women and men who identify with "quirkyalone," Sasha is the voice for people who don't want to settle--in any area of life.

-In her coaching practice, Sasha helps smart, successful women (and men) get clear on their goals and achieve them while always helping her clients focus on core issues such as self-worth.
+In her coaching practice, Sasha helps smart, successful women (and a few self-aware men) get clear on their goals and achieve them while always helping her clients focus on core issues such as self-worth and self-love.